 Are they worth the hype?

 Climbing shoes have evolved a lot over the years.
-The first models were simply built to withstand the rough texture of mountain faces and rocky edges.
+The first models were simply built to protect our feet and withstand the rough texture of mountain faces and rocky edges.
 Since then, climbing shoe design have evolved to keep up with the demands of modern climbing.

-A wise climber once told me “you need the right tool for the job” and if you are an intermediate, or an advanced climber, an aggressive-style climbing shoe might be the right tool for you.
+A wise climber once told me “you need the right tool for the job” and if you are an advanced sport climber or bouldering specialist, an aggressive climbing shoe might just be the perfect tool for you.

 The History of Aggressive Climbing Shoes

-Designed by Norwegian sports scientist Marius Morstad, the odd design of the Mirage was striking and controversial within the climbing community.
-Going from flat bottomed high-top climbing shoes to these unusual-looking curved shoes was not a smooth transition, with many climbers writing them off as nothing more than a novelty.
+Designed by Norwegian sports scientist Marius Morstad, the odd design of the Mirage was a striking and controversial development.
+Going from flat lasted, high-top climbing shoes, to these unusual-looking curved shoes was not exactly a smooth transition, with many climbers writing them off as nothing more than a novelty.

 The Best Aggressive Climbing Shoes

-Our team are big fans of bouldering and steep sport climbing, so we know a thing or two about downturned climbing shoes.
+Our team are big fans of bouldering and steep sport climbing, so we know a thing or two about these types of climbing shoes.
 Here are a few aggressive climbing shoes that get our seal of approval.

 OUR PICK #1